Hotmoka/hotmoka/README.md

 they will not be able to reach consensus.
 Yet, any algorithm can be chosen for the blockchain.
 In principle, it is even possible to use an algorithm that does not sign the transactions, if the identity of the callers of the transactions needn't be verified.
-However, this might be sensible in local networks only.
+However, this might be sensible in private networks only.

 The default signature algorithm used by a node is specified at construction time, as a configuration parameter.
 For instance, the code